-47 Smart Celebrities Who Went to Ivy League Schools
+50 Brainy Celebrities Who Attended Ivy League Schools

 Let’s clear something up: Just because you’re a wildly successful Hollywood star, that doesn’t mean you’re not smart.
-In fact, there are plenty of smart celebrities who are not only gorgeous and charismatic, but attended Ivy League schools, too.
+In fact, there are plenty of intelligent celebrities who are not only gorgeous and charismatic, but attended Ivy League schools too.

 We already knew some of these actors were brainy—Natalie Portman and Rashida Jones are both Harvard grads, and Emma Watson famously made the decision to go to school at Brown University in 2009.
 But others are more under-the-radar.
-For example, did you know that “Glee” funny lady Jane Lynch went to Cornell University, or that Mindy Kaling graduated from Dartmouth?
+For example, did you know that Glee funny lady Jane Lynch went to Cornell University, or that Mindy Kaling graduated from Dartmouth?

 Photo: